Symmetric Matrices

 For example, the 2nd degree polynomial x2 – 1 has two roots, namely 1 and -1, and in fact this polynomial is equivalent to (x – 1)(+ 1).
 The 2nd degree polynomial x2 + 2x + 1 also has two roots, namely -1 and -1, and so can be expressed as (+ 1)(+ 1) or (+ 1)2.

-Observation: Before we proceed with the proof of this property, we quickly state a few properties of complex numbers.
+Before we proceed with the proof of Property 1, we briefly state a few properties of complex numbers.

 If z = a + bi is a complex number, then z′ = a – bi is called the conjugate of z and |z| = \sqrt {a^2 + b^2} is called the absolute value of z.
 Clearly, when z is a real number (i.e. b = 0) its conjugate is simply z, but when z is an imaginary number, then its conjugate is distinct from z.
 Addition, subtraction and multiplication are performed as for real numbers (noting that i times i = -1).
 If we consider vectors that contain complex numbers as elements, then the conjugate X′ of vector X is a vector with the same shape as X consisting of the conjugates of the elements in X.